 counseling and their implications for practice.

 CNS 625 Legal & Ethical Issues (3).
 This course will present the legal and ethical ramifications that being a counselor in today’s complex society demands.
 An in-depth examination of current contemporary issues will highlight the course.

 CNS 635 Human Development (3).
 A detailed study of the life-span development of the individual in terms of human growth and development, foundations and dynamics of human behavior, and personality, and learning theories and their application.

-CNS 676 Clinical Diagnosis and Treatment Planning (3).
+CNS 676 Clinical Diagnosis & Treatment Planning (3).
 Course is designed to prepare students in the knowledge and understanding of human behavior and methods in assessment and diagnosis of personality and mental status.

 CNS 677 Psycho-Educational Assessment (3).
 Theory and assessment of educational disabilities, and the supervised use of formal and informal diagnostic methods, such as observations, interviews, biographical information, academic tests and behavioral assessments.
 This course is designed for school psychology students and school counselors seeking the Individual Intelligence Assessment Endorsement.
 Prerequisites: GUI 690 and consent of instructor.